Godzilla, King of the Monsters!: Home media

 Vestron Video released Godzilla, King of the Monsters on all available home media formats (VHS, Betamax, CED, and LaserDisc) simultaneously in mid-1983.

 In 1994, footage of Toho's faux widescreen version was included in Toho Video's 40th anniversary special edition LaserDisc.

 The film was released on DVD and VHS by Simitar Entertainment in 1998 and on DVD and VHS by Classic Media in 2002.
 In 2006, Classic Media and Sony BMG released a two-disc DVD set titled Gojira: The Original Japanese Masterpiece.
 This release features both the 1954 film and the 1956 American version, making the original Japanese version of the film available on DVD in North America for the first time.
 This release features theatrical trailers, audio commentaries by film historians Steve Ryfle and Ed Godziszewski, two 13-minute documentaries titled "Godzilla Story Development" and "Making of the Godzilla Suit", and a 12-page essay booklet by Ryfle.
 This release also restores the original ending credits of the American film which, until recently, were thought to have been lost.

 In 2012, the Criterion Collection released a "new high-definition digital restoration" of Godzilla on Blu-ray and DVD.
-This release includes a remaster of the 1956 American version, Godzilla, King of the Monsters, as well as other special features such as interviews with Akira Ikufube, Japanese film critic Tadao Sato, actor Akira Takarada, Godzilla performer Haruo Nakajima, effects technicians Yoshio Irie and Eizo Kaimai and audio commentaries on both films by David Kalat, author of A Critical History and Filmography of Toho’s Godzilla Series.
+This release includes a remaster of the 1956 American version, Godzilla, King of the Monsters (completely uncut for the first time since its theatrical release), as well as other special features such as interviews with Akira Ikufube, Japanese film critic Tadao Sato, actor Akira Takarada, Godzilla performer Haruo Nakajima, effects technicians Yoshio Irie and Eizo Kaimai and audio commentaries on both films by David Kalat, author of A Critical History and Filmography of Toho's Godzilla Series.
 In 2014, Classic Media reissued Gojira and Godzilla, King of the Monsters! in a 2-disc DVD release, to commemorate the release of Legendary's Godzilla film.
 This release retained the same specs and features as the 2006 DVD release.

 In 2017, Janus Films and the Criterion Collection acquired the film, as well as other Godzilla titles, to stream on Starz and FilmStruck.
 In 2019, the film was included as part of a Blu-ray box set released by the Criterion Collection (their 1000th release), which included all 15 films from the franchise's Shōwa era.
 In May 2020, the film became available on HBO Max upon its launch.